03 Oct How I Automate My Life: Freelance Tips and Tricks

 Today, everyone is busy.
 If you’re a freelancer or work from home, you may find endless distractions plague your day.
 While you want to focus on actually doing your work, you find yourself in a difficult position – you must market your services, network and somehow magically manage your time as well.
 Of all the questions I’m asked, without a doubt, the most frequent is: How do you do it all?

 It’s not that I’m superhuman.
 I have some smart apps that make my life more productive.
 I also have a great team to which I delegate several tasks. (if you’re not into delegation, I highly recommend it!
-Nowadays, people want to sell you on the idea that you can do everything – and, in a sense, you can.
-You can learn how to do every part of what your business entails, but it comes at a cost.
+Nowadays, people want to sell you on the idea that you can do everything – and, in a sense, you can… but it comes at a cost.
 A slow learning curve, lots of mistakes, built up frustration and mild insanity may all be the result of overextending yourself.
 Identifying your strengths and delegating your weaknesses can be a major relief!)

 Smart apps help you automate parts of your business process so you can focus on the important stuff – you know… the actual work!
-Some of our biggest adversaries in the productivity department are social media platforms, email correspondence, and poor time management skills.
+The biggest adversaries in productivity are social media platforms, email correspondence, and poor time management skills.
 Below, I’ve outlined some of my favorite apps to streamline your workflow.
-Almost all of them are free, but if they are not I will list them as a paid option (sometimes you have to spend money to make money!)

 Automating Social Posts